 Single sourcing involves working with one supplier.
 The benefit is that it simplifies your supply chain immensely by consolidating product sources.

-But there’s a catch: single sourcing exposes you to the risk of overreliance.
+But there’s a catch: single sourcing exposes you to the risk of over-reliance.
 If something goes wrong with your supplier or they renegotiate their terms to your detriment, it could greatly impact your business.

 5. Multi-sourcing